ZhengdaoZhang/my-study/english/README.md

 A: Excellent!
 Can you share details about your educational background?
 Were you trained in a specific field?
 S: Yes.
 I have a master's degree in computer science.
 My studies were intensive, and I was introduced to many different methodologies.
 A: Impressive!
 We appreciate candidates with strong educational backgrounds and practical experience.
 Thanks a lot for coming to the interview.

+### Dialogue 3: Two workmates talk about their backgrounds

+B: Hey, how's it going?
+I noticed you're relatively new here.
+What's your background in tech?
+S: Hey!
+Yeah, I joined the team a few months ago.
+I didn't study computer science at tech university, but I majored in electrical engineering.
+It wasn't exactly tech-related, but I learned a lot about problem-solving and critical thinking.
+B: That's interesting!
+So, you didn't work on many programming projects during your studies, did you?
+S: No, not really.
+I played around with coding, but most of my projects involved circuit designs and electrical systems.
+It was a bit different.
+B: I see.
+Did you enjoy your time there, even if it wasn't entirely tech-focused?
+S: I did.
+It was challenging, but I met some fantastic people.
+We had a bunch of fun coding marathons, although I wasn't always a very strong programmer.
+B: Well, we all have different journeys.
+I studied at a small college as well and majored in information technology.
+It was more hands-on, and I loved every bit of it.
+We didn't have to wear too many hats, but I got to build and maintain networks and manage a few small projects.
+S: That sounds cool.
+Did you ever work on any big projects during your studies?
+B: They weren't exactly big projects.
+Most of them were smaller scale.
+But it was a great learning experience.
+It's fascinating to me how we all take different paths but end up in the same tech world, right?
+S: Absolutely!
+Let's grab a coffee sometime and chat more!